 Before this law went into effect, brokers offering construction trucking services were required to post a $15,000 minimum California surety bond to make sure all contracted subhaulers whose services were brokered received fully payment, without issue.

-According to California law, not securing the bond is considered a misdemeanor and it can result in a fine of up to $5,000.
+According to California law, not securing the surety bond is considered a misdemeanor and it can result in a fine of up to $5,000.
 Even with these penalties in place, California construction truckers are concerned that unethical brokers are going to disregard the requirements, which may cost truckers the payment that they have earned.

 What Does the Bond Guarantee?

-The bond guarantees that the Principle will comply with Section 34510.5 of the California Vehicle Code.
+The surety bond guarantees that the Principle will comply with Section 34510.5 of the California Vehicle Code.
 Further the bond provides protection to contracted motor carriers for payment in a reasonable amount of time.
-The bond remains in effect continuously until replaced or cancelled.
-A copy of the bond is below:
+The surety bond remains in effect continuously until replaced or cancelled.
+A copy of the surety bond is below:

-As mentioned above, the law in place makes it a misdemeanor offense if the proper bond isn’t in place.
+As mentioned above, the law in place makes it a misdemeanor offense if the proper surety bond is not in place.
 This means it is up to a law enforcement agency to cite the violator and to impose this fine.
 Usually, this is done by the District Attorney’s Office in the local area, but it may be a city attorney or Attorney General’s Office who takes care of these fines.